skip to content

 Assessed fisheries

-We have completed fish resource sharing assessments for western rock lobster and Perth metropolitan Roe’s abalone fisheries.
+We have completed fish resource sharing assessments for western rock lobster, Perth metropolitan Roe’s abalone fisheries and west coast demersal scalefish.

 In March 2008 the Minister for Fisheries determined that 95 per cent of the total allowable catch for the western rock lobster resource would be allocated to the commercial sector, 5 per cent to the recreational sector and one tonne to customary fishers.